johncookmartin/DbFileUploader/README.md

 # DbFileUploader

-A .NET console application that uploads file data to a SQL Server database.
+A .NET console application that uploads file data to a SQL Server database into a designated table or can dynamically create and populate tables modeled off of the incoming file.

 Currently supports:
 - CSV files
-- SSMS extracts (via CSV)
 - JSON support is in development

 ---